 Executing the challenge piece is only part of the learning.
 The real value comes in the group discussions and problem solving.
 So, while not everyone produced a piece in the end we all had an opportunity to generate new ideas that will resurface in some future project.

 Have a great holiday season.
-Enjoy the Christmas lights your neighbours when to heroic and sometimes dangerous lengths to put them up.
+Enjoy the Christmas lights.
+Your neighbours went to heroic and sometimes dangerous lengths to put them up.

 |Xmas lights and snow men|